Abdelrhman-Sayed70/OOP/D-Static Keyword/README.md

 ```

 ## Static Method [Class Method]
-called using the class name. no need for object
+- Called using the class name. no need for an object
+- Can access only static data
+- Can call only other static methods
+- Can not be referred by `this` or `super` keywords

 ```cpp
 package mainpackage;